essenbee/synthesizer/README.md

 #### Episode 37

 Tidied up the GUI, adding wave form selection and realtime controls for the low pass filter.
 Also developed LFO frequency modulation in order to add a vibrato effect to notes.
-No GUI controls for the vibrato are planned, as the feature will form part of the instrument/voice presets concept I wan to develop for the project (although this may change!).
+No GUI controls for the vibrato are planned, as the feature will form part of the instrument/voice presets concept I want to develop for the project (although this may change!).

 #### Episode 38